|Salary||$22.59 - $28.21/hour; $3,915.60 - $4,889.73/month; $46,987.20 - $58,676.80/year|

 Veterans DD214 (if applicable)|

 The Administrative Legal Clerk - Senior classification is assigned to the Sheriff's Office, the District Attorney's Office, and the Probation Department.
-Currently, the Sheriff's Office is hiring for two vacancies in the Corrections Division (jail).
-The Probation Department will also be hiring for a vacancy anticipated in January 2022.
+Currently, the Probation Department is hiring for one vacancy.

 Positions for the Sheriff's Office Corrections Division are located in the jail at either the Auburn or South Placer facility.
 Most positions in the jail require individuals to work 12-hour shifts, as well as nights, weekends, and holidays.
 All jail shifts are rotational based upon seniority.
 To view a recruitment video for the Sheriff's Office, please click here.